-An important component of Hartley’s mission is to be good stewards of Hartley Park and it’s natural resources.
-From big projects to the everyday maintenance, we strive to meet our mission with the help of volunteers, corporate service teams and community partner organizations through things like ecological restoration, biological monitoring, trail improvements, park user interactions and stewardship education.
-Take a look and see all we’ve done to make your park a better place.
+An important component of Hartley’s mission is to be good stewards of Hartley Park and its natural resources.
+From big projects to the everyday maintenance, we strive to meet our mission with the help of volunteers, corporate service teams and community partner organizations.
+Through ecological restoration, biological monitoring, trail improvements, park user interactions and stewardship education, our aim is to ensure Hartley Park remains a community asset for generations to come.
+Take a look and see what we’ve done to make your park a better place.

 You can also review our 2011 HARTLEY ENVIRONMENTAL STEWARDSHIP PLAN which was developed to guide our actions for many years to come.